tobecontinued/soclib/utils/doc/metadata.rst

 .. index::
    pair: specialization; module

-With addition of template parameters, a Module_ description can evolve into a ``Specialization``. ``Specialization`` is a module definition with fixed template parameters.
+With addition of template parameters, a module_ description can evolve into a ``Specialization``. ``Specialization`` is a module definition with fixed template parameters.
 This permits: